More On Superstring Perturbation Theory: An Overview Of Superstring Perturbation Theory Via Super Riemann Surfaces: The Mass Splitting

 At zero momentum, the vertex operator of $\rho_T$ is $W_T=\Lambda_T \Lambda^i w_{i\bar i}(\Y)D_\theta \Y^{\bar i}$.
 We have written this expression in terms of superfields since we want to make worldsheet supersymmetry manifest.
 If we give $\rho_T$ and its complex conjugate $\bar\rho_T$ an expectation value, the effect of this, to first order, is to add the appropriate terms to the worldsheet action:

 The vertex operators $W_T $ and $\t W_T$ have terms linear in auxiliary fields (see the comment following eqn. (\ref{murkey})).
-If we integrate out the auxiliary fields, we get a four-fermion term in the action that we will schematically denote as $\lambda^2(\dots)\psi^2$.
+If we integrate out the auxiliary fields, we get a four-fermion term in the action that we will schematically denote as\footnote{This term arises by expanding the usual four-fermion coupling $\lambda^2F\psi^2$ of the sigma-model (where $F$ is the Yang-Mills field strength, which becomes the Riemann tensor if the spin connection is embedded in the gauge group) in powers of $\rho_T$ and $\bar\rho_T$.
+We omit an explicit formula as it is not illuminating.} $\lambda^2(\dots)\psi^2$.
 This is the familiar four-fermion term of the supersymmetric nonlinear sigma-model -- or more exactly, it is the part of that term proportional to $|\langle\rho_T\rangle|^2$.
 So after integrating out the odd coordinate $\theta$ and also the auxiliary fields, the part of the action that depends on $\langle\rho_T\rangle$ becomes

 Now to study the genus 1 heterotic string path integral in the presence of a background field, we have to expand the integrand of the worldsheet path integral in powers of this field.
 This integrand is the exponential of minus the action or